 Section 6.
-All funds that are not currently needed to pay obligations as they become due shall be deposited in savings accounts.
+All funds that are not currently needed to pay obligations as they become due shall be deposited in a savings account.
 No funds shall be invested in stocks, bonds, or other non-demand obligations.

 Section 7.
 No member of the Festival Committee shall be paid for any activities that are normally conducted by volunteers.
 Any payments to members of the Festival Committee other than reimbursement of direct expenses incurred on behalf of the Festival shall require approval by the Board of Directors.

 Section 8.
 All receipts and disbursements shall be handled through a checking account established by the Board of Directors.
-Three directors shall be designated as signators.
+Two directors and Board approved CPA shall be designated as signators.